Anup-SoftwareDev/FinalProjReadMe/README.md

 - Improved Energy Levels and
 - Reduced risk of serious illnesses and chronic diseases.

 All these factors improve the quality of life and the capacity of an individual to be more productive.
-Hence, with more individuals taking part in sports, the world will be more productive and will need less money to be spent on health services and health infrastructure.
+Hence, with more individuals taking part in sports, it helps to build a **happier**, **healthier** and **more productive world** and one that will need less money to be spend on health services and health infrastructure.

 Despite all the well known benefits that come with sports participation, many individuals experience numerous barriers when trying to take part in sports.
 Some of the barriers experienced by individuals, as mentioned by the Australian Sports Commission (Australian Sports Commission, 2022) are the following: